19hours/sg-statutes/Acts/Women’s Charter.md

 [26/80]

-(2) In cases of doubt, it shall be lawful for the Registrar to refer the matter of any caveat referred to in subsection (1) to the High Court which shall decide upon the same.
+(2) In cases of doubt, it shall be lawful for the Registrar to refer the matter of any caveat referred to in subsection (1) to the court which shall decide upon the same.

+[Act 27 of 2014 wef 01/10/2014]

-(3) Where the Registrar has refused to issue the marriage licence, the person applying for the same shall have a right of appeal to the High Court which shall thereupon either confirm the refusal or direct the issue of the marriage licence.
+(3) Where the Registrar has refused to issue the marriage licence, the person applying for the same shall have a right of appeal to the court which shall thereupon either confirm the refusal or direct the issue of the marriage licence.

 [26/80]

+[Act 27 of 2014 wef 01/10/2014]

-(4) The High Court may examine the allegations contained in the caveat in a summary way and may hear evidence in support of and in opposition to the objection.
+(4) The court may examine the allegations contained in the caveat in a summary way and may hear evidence in support of and in opposition to the objection.

+[Act 27 of 2014 wef 01/10/2014]

 (5) The proceedings under this section shall be before a judge in chambers.

 (6) There shall be no appeal from a decision of a judge under this section.

-(7) If the Registrar or the High Court declares the grounds of objection to be frivolous and such as ought not to obstruct the issue of the marriage licence, the person entering the caveat shall be liable for the costs of all proceedings relating thereto and for damages to be recovered by suit by the party against whose marriage the caveat was entered.
+(7) If the Registrar or the court declares the grounds of objection to be frivolous and such as ought not to obstruct the issue of the marriage licence, the person entering the caveat shall be liable for the costs of all proceedings relating thereto and for damages to be recovered by suit by the party against whose marriage the caveat was entered.

 [26/80]

+[Act 27 of 2014 wef 01/10/2014]

 ### Special marriage licence